 Nissan

-may be joining the world of space engineering after collaborating with NASA and Teledyne Brown Engineering, among others, to create a crewed electric lunar vehicle similar to that of GM.
-What are the features of the lunar vehicle?
-What part will Nissan play in the project?
-Jerry
+may be joining the world of space engineering after collaborating with NASA and Teledyne Brown Engineering, among others, to create a crewed electric lunar vehicle similar to that of GM

 A while back, Nissan joined hands with the Japan Aerospace Exploration Agency (JAXA) to create a prototype for an electric lunar rover.
 The prototype comes with all-wheel-drive technology that Nissan plans to use in its upcoming 2023 Nissan Ariya.